 Making music is good for you.
 “A child who sings is a happy child.”
 It’s good for your spirit and body.
 It’s good for parents as well as children.
 This video reminds me of how fun it is to make music!
-The photo of me below shows a tiny bit of the happiness I felt at the end of our fifth year of a music concert at our elementary school.
-We had heard children sing in two choirs and two orchestras.
+I like the photo of me below because you can glimpse the great happiness I felt at the end of our fifth year of a music concert at our elementary school.
+I was so proud of the children!
+We’d had so much fun!
+We’d heard children sing in two choirs and two orchestras.
 They weren’t professional groups, but they were definitely happy and sounded delightful!
-And it made all of us there happy to hear them perform!
+But there was JOY there in that room that night, and the children and the music had done it.

 Teaching a child how to make music makes sense.
 It’s a gift that will keep on giving all throughout their lives.